adrianyadav/jekyll-netlify-cms/_posts/2020-02-13-how-to-create-a-blog-for-your-client-part-1.md

 If you are ever unsure of how a file should look like: take a look at the [completed repo](https://github.com/adrianyadav/jekyll-netlify-cms-blog){:target="_blank"}.

-If you see the command "Code" it's set to opens visual studio code, feel free to use whatever text editor you want.
+If you see the command "Code" in the snippets, it's set to opens visual studio code, feel free to use whatever text editor you want.

 ## Let's get started